 It is a good idea to keep any documentation relating to the accident for your records.
 This may include receipts for medical bills, letters from insurance companies, or any other evidence that would support a personal injury claim.
 You will need as much legal documentation as possible to proceed with filing a claim.

 10. Talk to a Personal Injury Attorney

 Whether you are in Florida, or elsewhere in the United States, it is a great idea to consult with a personal injury attorney.
 He or she can guide you in terms of what action to take next, while helping you to recover damages – including lost wages, medical bills, vehicle repairs, and so forth.
-For years, the people all over the United States have depended upon Attorney Big Al to help them recover after a devastating car accident.
+For years, the people all over the United States have depended upon their local Attorney Big Al to help them recover after a devastating car accident.
 If you want to maximize your legal protection following a car accident, call 1-800-HURT-123 after calling 911.